-This bizarre reality kept me up late last night after I got home from Jack’s, and is entirely to blame for why I’m already awake at – I roll over to look at my alarm clock – oh, God, it’s five o’clock in the morning.
-I’ve had four hours of sleep.
-Today is going to be rough.
+This bizarre reality kept me up late last night after I got home from Jack’s and was entirely to blame for why I was already awake at – I rolled over to look at my alarm clock.
+Oh, God, it was five o’clock in the morning.
+I’d gotten four hours of sleep.
+Today was going to be rough.

-Sam, sensing I’m conscious, snuggles closer to me.
-I know it’s him, even in the dark, because while Fred is my shadow during the day, Sam is my cuddlebug at night.
-I slip an arm out of the covers, toss it over him, and close my eyes, willing myself to fall back asleep.
+Sam, sensing I was conscious, snuggled closer to me.
+I knew it was him, even in the dark, because while Fred was my shadow during the day, Sam was my cuddlebug at night.
+I slipped an arm out of the covers, tossed it over him, and closed my eyes, willing myself to fall back asleep.

 Sheep.
 Think of a herd of dumb, fluffy sheep jumping over a white picket fence.
-I count, one, ten, eighty.
-The sheep start to do weird little side-kicks as they try to keep my thoughts on them instead of drifting back to –
+I counted, one, ten, eighty.
+The sheep started doing weird little side-kicks to keep my thoughts on them instead of drifting back to –

 No!
 Don’t think of him.
 Watch these sheep.
 You’re getting very tired watching these acrobatic sheep, Ella.
 Very.
 Tired.
 Look, that one did a little back flip!
 Isn’t it adorable?
-Doesn’t is just make you sooooo sleeeeeepy?
+Doesn’t it just make you sooo sleeepy?

 No. Not even a little.
 Because I made Benjamin freaking Kakoa laugh.
 And frown.
 And roll his eyes.
-And, toward the end of the evening, even join me in teasing Jack.
+And, toward the end of the evening, I even got him to join me in teasing Jack.

 It’s weird, meeting a celebrity.
 You have this whole persona built up in your head of who they are and how they’ll act.
 Take an ex-football star turned advocate.
-I assumed he’d be stoic, tough, with a dash of toxic masculinity added in to spice it up a bit.
-That had less to do with Ben’s public image and more to do with the acceptance of violence that surrounds the sport of football, both on and off the field.
+I’d assumed he’d be stoic, tough, with a dash of toxic masculinity added in to spice it up a bit.
+That had less to do with Ben’s public persona and more to do with the acceptance of violence that surrounded the sport of football, both on and off the field.

-Watching him throw his head back and laugh in response to Jack’s description of my murder-squirrel Christmas card kind of blew my mind.
-And drove home what an asshole I was for making all those assumptions about him.
-I haven’t been that embarrassed in years.
-The strength of my blush made my face feel like it was on fire.
-Then he kept laughing, and, well, I’m a red-blooded heterosexual woman, and holy shit that man is beautiful when he laughs.
-Especially since he does it so unselfconsciously.
-Like, throws his head way back and belly laughs.
-My raging embarrassment was immediately eclipsed by raging hormones that I’m not entirely sure I managed to hide.
+Watching him throw his head back and laugh at my murder-squirrel Christmas card kind of blew my mind.
+And made me feel like a complete asshole for making all those assumptions about him.
+I hadn’t been that embarrassed in years.
+The strength of my blush had made my face feel like it was on fire.
+Then he kept laughing, and, well, I was a red-blooded heterosexual woman, and holy shit that man was beautiful when he laughed.
+Especially since he did it so unselfconsciously.
+My raging embarrassment had been immediately eclipsed by raging hormones.

-And now my face is burning again thinking of him catching me with that look on my face when he finally stopped laughing.
+And now my cheeks are burning again thinking of him catching me with that look on my face when he finally stopped laughing.
 You know, that one.
 That, “Oh, yes, I will gladly climb you like a tree.
 Now please?” look that is utterly unmistakable.

-I flip onto my back and press my hands into my forehead.
+I rolled onto my back and pressed the heels of my hands into my forehead.
 “Why, God, why?”
-I mutter up at the ceiling.

-Fred lets out the low woof-yip that huskies are famous for.
+Fred let out the low woof-yip that Huskies are famous for.